Ferroin/Roll35/README.md

 You can see interactive help by running `/r35 help`

-Note that if a command is mistyped, the bot will currently simply not respond instead of responding with an error.
-We plan to fix this for commands where the command prefix was specified properly, but cannot do so for mistyped command prefixes.
+Commands, including the prefix, are case insensitive.

+If the command prefix is not correct, then the bot will not respond at all.

-The bot supports responding to DMs, but still requires the command prefix for them.
+The bot supports responding to DMs, but currently still requires the command prefix for them.

 ## Running the Bot